netsurf-browser/netsurf/docs/implementing-new-frontend.md

 [Makefile](https://git.netsurf-browser.org/netsurf.git/diff/frontends/fltk/Makefile?h=vince/fltk&id=28ecbf82ed3024f51be4c87928fd91bacfc15cbc)
 this shows how the flags are extended to add the fltk headers and library.
-Additionaly the list of sources are built here, as teh comment suggests it is important the SOURCES variable is not expanded here so the S_FRONTEND variable is used to allow expansion at teh correct time in the build process.
+Additionally the list of sources are built here, as the comment suggests it is important the SOURCES variable is not expanded here so the S_FRONTEND variable is used to allow expansion at the correct time in the build process.

 [Makefile.defaults](https://git.netsurf-browser.org/netsurf.git/diff/frontends/fltk/Makefile.defaults?h=vince/fltk&id=28ecbf82ed3024f51be4c87928fd91bacfc15cbc)
 has the default setting to control the build parameters and file locations.
-These can be overriden by the `Makefile.config` at compile time.
+These can be overridden by the `Makefile.config` at compile time.

 [Makefile.tools](https://git.netsurf-browser.org/netsurf.git/diff/frontends/fltk/Makefile.tools?h=vince/fltk&id=28ecbf82ed3024f51be4c87928fd91bacfc15cbc)
 allows the configuration of additional tools necessary to build for the target as a minimum pkg-config is usually required to find libraries.